lorow/SBI/README.md

-# SimpleBrainfuckInterpreter
+# Simple Brainfuck (pseudo) compiler
-SBI is a simple, commandline and easy to use brainfuck interpreter.
+SBC is a simple, commandline and easy to use brainfuck (pseudo) compiler.